China Telecoms exile in the United States is a boon for investors | ExBulletin

 China Telecoms exile in the United States is a boon for investors

-HONG KONG, Aug.
-12 (Reuters Breakingviews) – Listing shares on the New York Stock Exchange may have prestige, but Chinese state-owned companies may offer better value in a new home.
-China Telecom (0728.HK) is one of four such groups officially excluded from the Big Board in May, months after the Trump administration found they had military ties.
+HONG KONG (Reuters Breakingviews) – Listing shares on the New York Stock Exchange may have prestige, but Chinese state-owned companies may offer better value in a new home.
+China Telecom is one of four such groups officially excluded from the Big Board in May, months after the Trump administration found they had military ties.
 Now he’s looking to the Shanghai Stock Exchange with the world’s biggest share sale of the year.

 In fact, the $ 7.3 billion China Telecom is about to raise is the biggest listing on the mainland in a decade.
 And its rings all the right bells, with the institutional tranche of the deal 24 times oversubscribed and the retail portion even more, reports the IFR industry publication.
 The new funds will help finance the development of its 5G internet and cloud infrastructure offerings, among other projects.